United Kingdom and the euro

 The United Kingdom did not seek to adopt the euro as its official currency for the duration of its membership of the European Union (EU), and secured an opt-out at the euro's creation via the Maastricht Treaty in 1992, wherein the Bank of England would only be a member of the European System of Central Banks.

 United Kingdom opinion polls showed that the majority of British people were against adopting the euro; and in a June 2016 referendum, the United Kingdom voted to withdraw from the EU, significantly reducing any chance of future adoption.
 On 31 January 2020, the United Kingdom left the EU.

-Despite never being a member of the eurozone, the euro is used in Akrotiri and Dhekelia and is widely accepted in Gibraltar and Northern Ireland.
+Despite never being a member of the eurozone, the euro is used in Akrotiri and Dhekelia, and widely accepted in Gibraltar and Northern Ireland.
 Furthermore, during its membership in the EU, London was home to the majority of the euro's clearing houses.